This part is obsolete. The cube holder cubeholder-1 with label solves the problem better.Visual separator for germinating seeds.

 Alternatively, if you are familiar with

-gitand have it installed, clone the entire Project Springtime website from here and look for file
+gitand have it installed, clone the entire Project Springtime website from here and look for the

 In your slicer, you can probably use default parameters for your printer.
 (You know your printer better than we do.)